jonkenobi/mini-useful-python-scripts/README.md

 # mini-useful-python-scripts
-This repository includes some useful Python scripts to do all sorts of things.
+This repository includes some Python scripts that do all sorts of little useful things.

-List of some functions included: sending mail, automating GUI movement, countdown, stopwatch, file manipulations, webscraping etc.
+List of some functions included are: \n
+Sending mail, automating GUI movement, countdown, stopwatch, file manipulations, webscraping etc.

 ## File Structure
 ```